arananet/clockpatch/README.md

 Atari hadn't realised the problem until it was too late.
 As you can see in the [schematic / PCB history log](history.md), the first attempt to fix had appeared in August 1993, i.e. by the time when Atari would be shutting down Falcon manufacturing.

+Note: Michael Ruge mentions also arrival of fast SCSI hard disks in the beginning of 1994 as one of the triggers but honestly, this doesn't seem to hold very well as there are audio problems also without SCSI disks.

 ## How do I know I need it?

 There are two or three typical symptoms (as mentioned, typically surfacing in higher resolutions):